%20Andrej%20Grilc-09806.jpg)

 Praised by the Frankfurter Allgemeine Zeitung for the high energy, artistic quality and risk-taking of its "Viking-spirited" artistic direction, the festival's ambition is to bring together Denmark's, Germany's and Europe's finest artists.

-Launched in 2021, the festival has already been attended by thousands of audience members who have experienced 30 distinguished guests incl.
-Christian Tetzlaff, Nicolas Altstaedt, Alexander Lonquich, Mojca Erdmann, Anneleen Lenaerts and the Vertavo Quartet, among others.
+Launched in 2021, the festival has already been attended by thousands of audience members who have experienced more than 40 distinguished guests incl.
+Christian Tetzlaff, Nicolas Altstaedt, Alexander Lonquich, Mojca Erdmann, Anneleen Lenaerts, Lea Desandre, Thomas Dunford and the Vertavo Quartet, among others.

 Concerts take place in three venues: